fuchsfranklin/multi-agentic-scorecard-creation/README.md

-# LLM-Powered Oncology Scorecard Replication & Generation Pilot
+# LLM-Powered Oncology Scorecard Replication & Generation Project

 This project aims to replicate established oncology value frameworks, such as the ISPOR Scorecard and ASCO Value Framework, using Large Language Models (LLMs).
 The initial goal is to validate LLM capabilities in reproducing human-derived scorecards.
-Success here will inform a scaled approach to generate a novel scorecard (e.g., GH&V Scorecard) and compare LLM-driven methods against a human gold standard.

-We are initially focusing on replicating a scorecard similar to the American Society of Clinical Oncology (ASCO) Value Framework (e.g., as described in [Langdon et al., 2016](https://ascopubs.org/doi/full/10.1200/JCO.2016.68.2518) or later versions).
+We are focusing on replicating a scorecard similar to the American Society of Clinical Oncology (ASCO) Value Framework (e.g., as described in [Langdon et al., 2016](https://ascopubs.org/doi/full/10.1200/JCO.2016.68.2518) or later versions).
 This framework assesses cancer treatments based on clinical benefit, toxicity, and symptom palliation to derive a "net health benefit" (NHB).
 This replication will serve as a proving ground for three primary LLM approaches:
 - Multi-Agentic Approach
 - Single LLM Approach
 - LLM with RAG (Retrieval-Augmented Generation) Approach